soniah/evaler/README.md

 Evaler uses Dijkstra's Shunting Yard algorithm [1] to convert an infix expression to postfix/RPN format [2], then evaluates the RPN expression.
 The implementation is adapted from a Java implementation at [3].
+The results are returned as a `math/big *big.Rat`.

-This is release 1.0.
+This is release 2.0.
+The previous version that returned results as float64 is in the branch float64.

 Usage
 -----